NiklasJonsson/gfx/notes.md

 * Fragment shader.
 GLSL source path, defines for the compilation.
 * PipelineSettings.
 E.g. winding order.

-// TODO: More docs

-TODO: What synchronization is required here with regards to command buffers etc. waitDeviceIdle?
+The idea is that the initial creation of a pipeline is done with this class.
+It will internally register all of the inputs to be able to recreate the pipeline if any of the input shader paths change or is explicitly asked to recompile.

-Internally, the pipeline service uses the `ShaderCompilationService`.
+Internally, the pipeline service uses the `ShaderCompilationService` to compile shaders

 #### `ShaderCompilationService`

 This implements multi-threaded async shader compilation.
+It keeps track of all the shader permutations for a certain shader path.
+This is done to be able to give it a shader path and then it spawns rebuild jobs for all the permutations for that shader path.

+It exposes both an immediate and async API, corresponding to the needs to the PipelineService.

 ### Bugs